Our services are now accessible regardless of where you live. Watch this video for more information.

 - What were the results?

-- What are you eating now and what kinds of diets have you tried?
+- What are you eating now and what kinds of diets have you tried in the past?

 - Are you avoiding any foods?

-- What kinds of medications and supplements are you taking now or have taken to treat your symptoms in the past?
+- What kinds of medications and supplements are you taking now or have taken to treat your symptoms?

 IBS Testing Information

 As with all specialists, we usually need to collect more data before we can make meaningful treatment recommendations.
-This phase may involve testing that you haven’t had before or acquiring more of your medical records.
-And you can be confident that we won’t take shortcuts just to satisfy any third party.
+This phase will be determined after learning more about what testing you’ve already had done.

 All Services can be Offered Via Telemedicine/Videoconference

-You can eliminate travel time and travel costs if you prefer to do these appointments via telemedicine (video conference).
-If any later testing is required, we can usually accomplish this from a distance.
+As with many medical services in the modern age, you can eliminate travel time and travel costs if you prefer to do these appointments via phone or video.
+If testing is required, we can also accomplish this from a distance.
 Please click here for information on our telemedicine program.

 What to Expect – Follow Up

 By your second consult (usually about one month after the first) we typically have enough pieces to the puzzle to gain a far greater understanding about the cause of your IBS, which means we have a much better idea about how to treat it.

-This appointment is critical for assessing any new lab work, ensuring you have a complete understanding of the results, giving you a chance to ask questions, and for the doctor to create a meaningful treatment plan.
+This appointment is critical for reviewing any new lab work, ensuring you have a complete understanding of the results, giving you a chance to ask questions, and for the doctor to create a customized treatment plan just for you.

-The next part of the process is making sure the treatment is working for you.
+The next part of the process is making sure that the treatment is working.
 Every time you have a follow-up consult, our first line of questioning will focus on what has changed, if anything, since your last consult.

-If the treatment is working, we need to gauge how well and create a plan so that you will continue to improve and heal until you no longer have IBS.
+If the treatment is working, we need to know how well and create a plan so that you will continue to improve and heal until you no longer have IBS.

-If it’s not working, we want to figure out why not.
+If it’s not working, we need to figure out why not.
 Both parties have to be honest about the process in order for it to work.
 We do not believe in a one-shot attempt, crossing our fingers, and then saying goodbye no matter your outcome.